 Imagine biting into a soft, creamy slice of bread.
 The outside is chewy with protruding bubbles and the inside tastes so sweet that you can even smell it baking in the oven!
-This might sound too good to be true milk can be the solution to perfect bread, but it can also be a problem.
+This might sound too good to be true, but milk can be the solution to perfect bread, yet it can also be a problem.
 Let’s see how to use milk in bread and if milk is better than water when baking bread.

 To reveal the impact of using milk as the primary liquid in bread making it’s best to start off with what is in milk.
 Of course, the majority of milk is water (87%).
 This makes it a possible alternative to water to make bread dough.
 If converting a recipe from water to milk the amount used should increase to prevent a dry dough.

 Lactose, present in milk is a sugar that does not break down during the fermentation process.
 It’s not sweet tasting either but what it does do is caramelise when baking.
 To compensate for this, the temperature of the oven should be reduced to prevent the bread from burning or the crumb remaining raw.

 The fat found in milk makes a big difference to the dough.
 They alter the crumb structure by shortening the gluten strands and binding the bonds of the gluten more securely.
 This produces bread with a smaller, yet stronger crumb.
 A bread that contains fat will also have a longer shelf life as it increases moisture retained and starch retrogradation slows down.

 Milk is more alkaline than water.
 Yeast fermentation prefers a slightly alkaline environment, therefore milk’s higher pH value slows down the rate of fermentation.
 This can lead to an enhanced gluten structure due to a longer development time.
 It also means there is less organic acid activity which should produce a lighter-tasting loaf of bread.